solvebl/ISOP/README.md

 # 12 - Download outgroups
 Download outgroups from kew tree of life (https://treeoflife.kew.org/tree-of-life).
 Edit the jobscript according to which genera you want to include.
-Edit your genelist if you removed some genes from the analysis following paralog investigation in step 11.
+Prepare a genelist the same way as you prepared your namelist: a list of genes names, one per line.
+Make sure to edit your genelist if you removed some genes from the analysis following paralog investigation in step 11.

 ```
 sbatch --array=1-353 jobscripts/get_outgroups.sh